pytorch/pytorch.github.io/_posts/2022-6-12-geospatial-deep-learning-with-torchgeo.md

 </p>

 <p align = "center">
-Example application in which we combine A) a scene from [Landsat 8](https://www.usgs.gov/landsat-missions) and B) [Cropland Data Layer](https://data.nal.usda.gov/dataset/cropscape-cropland-data-layer) labels, even though these files are in different EPSG projections.
+Example application in which we combine A) a scene from <a href="https://www.usgs.gov/landsat-missions">Landsat 8</a> and B) <a href="https://data.nal.usda.gov/dataset/cropscape-cropland-data-layer">Cropland Data Layer</a> labels, even though these files are in different EPSG projections.
 We want to sample patches C) and D) from these datasets using a geospatial bounding box as an index.
 </p>

 Many remote sensing applications involve working with [*geospatial datasets*](https://torchgeo.readthedocs.io/en/latest/api/datasets.html#geospatial-datasets) —datasets with geographic metadata.
 In TorchGeo, we define a GeoDataset class to represent these kinds of datasets.
 Instead of being indexed by an integer, each GeoDataset is indexed by a spatiotemporal bounding box, meaning that two or more datasets covering a different geographic extent can be intelligently combined.